Risk-DAO/lp-solver-lib/README.md

 # Foreword

-The following code works on Windows.
-It has not been tested on Unix.
+The following code works on Unix.
+It has not been tested on Windows.

 # Installation

-Download http://sourceforge.net/projects/winglpk/, unzip it and put the w64 folder in your PATH.
+Please check the `install_glpk.sh` file to install GLPK.

 To install the npm dependencies of the project:
 ```